donphi/slidev/presentation/slides.md

 ## Everyone knows management matters.
 No one systematically measures it.

-- Every investor says "we back great management team"
+- Every investor says "we back great management teams"
 - No one has a repeatable, quantitative framework to identify them
-- We built one, and it generates alpha
+- We built one, and it generates Alpha

 <div class="mt-8 p-4 bg-gray-100 rounded border-l-4 border-green-500 dark:bg-gray-800">
   <strong>The gap we exploit:</strong><br>